breadoliveoilsalt/baseline-react-app-rails-api/README.md

 1/29/19

 This is a baseline I set up for a React app with a Redux state, React Router, and a Rails API, intended for deployment to Heroku.
 The intention is to use clones of this as a launching pad for future React apps.
 In other words, this is a barebones working app with a "test" React component, Redux state, Router, Rails controller, and Rails model -- all of which are there simply to show that everything is all hooked up and working together.
+Hope this it saves you some time if you are looking for a React/Rails playground with which to kick things some ideas.
+The instructions below are intended to be checks that you can run to make sure everything is working properly before you flush out your app.

 I found very particularly helpful advice and guidance at these sites:
   - https://www.fullstackreact.com/articles/how-to-get-create-react-app-to-work-with-your-rails-api/